 Next, Plan Your Trip.
 Put in your start address and your destination and Metro Transit can give you your routes.
 Google Maps can do it for you, too, but Google is not always aware of re-routes.
 Because I do ride a lot, I keep my favorite stops bookmarked on my phone so I can always see when the next bus is coming.
 You can also download the app.

 Other frequent bus riders also keep Uber or other car services bookmarked.
 If your kids are bigger, Nice Ride may be an option if the bus falls through.
 This has never happened on a bus trip for us.
 Interestingly, we have been stranded when our car broke down more than once.
 These same tactics work for those instances.
 We call these unexpected breakdowns “adventures,” and no matter how stressed we might be, we try to keep it fun for the kids.

 Packing For A Day Out

-If you plan to be out all day, make sure you pack a good bag.
+If you plan to be out all day, you will want to pack a good bag.
 Depending on the age of your kids, I found several good day-trip packing lists online.
 I think the essentials, no matter what the age are: